matteocrippa/awesome-swift/README.md

 * [Wallet](https://github.com/rshevchuk/Wallet) - A replica of the Apple's Wallet interface.
 Add, delete or present your cards and passes.
 * [WSTagsField](https://github.com/whitesmith/WSTagsField) - An iOS text field that represents different Tags.
 * [YNSearch](https://github.com/younatics/YNSearch) - Awesome fully customizable search view like Pinterest.
+* [InstantSearch iOS](https://github.com/algolia/instantsearch-ios) - A library of widgets and helpers to build instant-search applications on iOS.

 #### Alert
 *Libs to display alert, action sheet, notification, popup.* [back to top](#readme)